CUSTODY AND GUARDIANSHIP ISSUES

 TERMINATION OF PARENTAL RIGHTS: Termination of parental rights to a child is a final court order that completely severs the legal relationship between the parents and the child.
 The court may terminate parental rights if one or more of the following conditions can be proven:

 If only one parent’s rights are terminated, the other parent will become the child’s sole parent and legal guardian.
-If both parents’ rights are terminated, a grandparent, relative, or someone else will be appointed as guardian.
-A person applying as the child’s guardian may be appointed at the same time that the parents’ rights are terminated.
+If both parents’ rights are terminated, the court will appoint a guardian or statutory parent for the child.
+(A statutory parent, frequently the DCF commissioner or a child-placing agency official, exercises legal authority over a child.)

 TO GET APPOINTED AS GUARDIAN: The probate court will ask DCF to conduct an investigation to determine the physical, mental, social, and financial conditions of the parents and the grandparents or relatives applying for guardianship.
 If the court grants guardianship, it will issue a written decree removing the parents as guardians and appointing the applicant as guardian in their place.
 It may also grant visitation rights to one or both parents or to other family members.
 Guardianship remains in effect until one or both parents apply to have their guardianship rights reinstated, until the guardian resigns or is removed, or until the child turns 18, when he/she is considered to be an adult.